slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'People may or may not say what they mean,” he explained, “but they always say something designed to get what they want.' -- David Mamet*

 However always strive to achieve a win-win situation.
-The deal will fall if both sides don't take what they need from it.
+When both sides don't take what they need from it, the deal may fall.
 The most dangerous negotiation is the one you don’t know you’re in.

 > *'You can’t make a good deal with a bad person.' -- Warren Buffett*